 Air freshener: In some cases, even after a thorough cleaning, you may still find there to be a lingering smell in your car.
 You can always spray some air freshener, making sure not to use an acidic smell (such as orange) which can actually worsen the vomit smell.

 In all cases, you’ll note that the odor will start to dissipate and will eventually disappear completely with the proper technique.
 After cleaning the area, you can take additional action as you see fit.

-With these tips in mind, you’ll have no trouble in the future and you’ll have gotten a great auto-detailing experience without having to pay for the expensive procedure from a professional.
+With these tips in mind, you’ll have no trouble cleaning up any messes in the future without having to pay big dollars for a professional cleaning.